 Everyone has a different relationship with their phones, but we all have something in common: There are always those moments when it feels that phones distract from life rather than improve it — when having dinner with friends and everyone checks their incoming notifications, for example.
 With their Digital Wellbeing Experiments, Google now showcases ideas and tools that help people find a better balance with technology and inspire designers and developers to consider digital wellbeing in everything they design and build.
 There are experiments that let you switch off from technology as a group, for example, stay focused by getting the right apps at the right times, or take the most important things with you on a printed “paper phone”.
 The code for the experiments is open-source, and if you have an idea for a digital wellbeing experiment, the Hack Pack will help you bring it to life.

 Alexander Rehm is a web designer, information architect and usability & accessibility auditor.
-He's currently working as a CTO and has extensive experience of leading and delivering challenging multi-channel client/transformation projects to schedule, budget and quality.
+He's currently working as a Director of Live Operations and has extensive experience of leading and delivering challenging multi-channel client/transformation projects to schedule, budget and quality.
 This includes having developed large-scale architecture/frameworks for online services, catering for 2.5m+ users concurrently.